 In Utah, more or less unrestricted carry has been the rule for many years, and as everywhere else, the horrors predicted for such carry just haven’t happened.
 Texas, for example, allows carry in K-12 schools with the written permission of school authorities, though relatively few K-12 Texas schools have been so fortunate.
 On September 1 of 2017, a new law allowed all Texas teachers to keep firearms locked in their vehicles on school property, a good step, but still far from what is safe effective and necessary.

 Universal experience with concealed carry on school grounds reveals no one is endangered by the law-abiding, and the incidence of violent crime on campus decreases.
-It should be remembered, however, that public schools, and particularly colleges, are notoriously reluctant to admit violent crime occurs at all, such admissions tending to shatter certain progressive articles of faith and notions of “safety” based on progressive narratives and feelings rather than rational planning and policy.
+It should be remembered, however, public schools, and particularly colleges, are notoriously reluctant to admit violent crime occurs at all, such admissions tending to shatter Democrat/Socialist/Communist articles of faith and notions of “safety” based on D/S/C narratives and feelings rather than rational planning and policy.

 Q: SCHOOLS ARE GUN-FREE ZONES.
 WON’T GUNS MAKE SCHOOLS MORE DANGEROUS?

 Gun free zones?
-Only for those that obey the law, and are, as a consequence, no threat.
-“Gun free zones” did not stop the Columbine killers, the Newtown killer, the Parkland or Santa Fe killers, or any other maniac intent on harming students, nor will it stop those intent on harm in the future.
+Only for those that obey the law and are consequentially, no threat.
+“Gun free zones” did not stop the Columbine killers, the Newtown killer, the Parkland or Santa Fe killers, or any other maniac intent on harming students and staff, nor will it stop those intent on harm in the future.
 Such laws ensure only that schools are easy targets, victim disarmament zones, special preserves where shooters can be assured they don’t have to worry about an armed response, and will have ample time to kill before the police can possibly arrive.
 A gun-free zone sign in front of a school provides, for some, a false sense of security of the cruelest kind.
 That kind of illusory security is comforting to killers who may be certain their victims will be unarmed and unable to resist them.

-As I noted in the first article of this series, the state of the art in contemporary school “safety” consists primarily of running, hiding, and as a last resort, making a mass, suicidal charge at armed gunmen while throwing things at them.
-Sadly, most policies don’t encompass the final option, which, if all that remains is hiding and waiting to be murdered, is a practically and morally superior option.
+As I noted in the first article of this series, the state of the art in contemporary school “safety” consists primarily of running, hiding, locking classroom doors, and as a last resort, making a mass, suicidal charge at armed gunmen while throwing things at them.
+Sadly, most policies don’t encompass the final option, which, if all that remains is hiding and waiting to be murdered, is a practically and morally superior—if ineffective–option.

 But what happens if a killer attacks school children in a sports stadium, while they are waiting outdoors for a bus, or on a playground?
 Behind which doors will children hide then?
 Where will they run?